nfdi4plants/nfdi4plants.github.io/src/content/news/2025-04-04-arc-nfdixcs-potsdam.md

 ---
 date: 2025-04-04
-title: 2nd NFDIxCS Symposium in Potsdam: Advancing FAIR and Reproducible Research
+title: 2nd NFDIxCS Symposium in Potsdam - Advancing FAIR and Reproducible Research
 description: DataPLANT recently took part in the 2nd NFDIxCS Symposium, held in Potsdam.
 This event brought together experts from Computer Science and ...
 ---